Timor-Leste

 Other information

-Portuguese Embassy in Timor-Leste
+Embassy of Portugal in Timor-Leste

-Ambassador: Maria Manuela Freitas Bairos
+Ambassador of Portugal: Maria Manuela Freitas Bairos

 E-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.